-The International Covenant on Economic, Social, and Cultural Rights (ICESCR) is a treaty adopted by the United Nations in 1966 and agreed to by 171 nations (as of August 2020) that sets out a list of economic, social, and cultural rights that we are all entitled to simply by virtue of being human.
+The International Covenant on Economic, Social, and Cultural Rights (ICESCR) is a treaty adopted by the United Nations in 1966 and agreed to by 171 nations (as of June 2021) that sets out a list of economic, social, and cultural rights that we are all entitled to simply by virtue of being human.
 These include the rights to food, health, education, housing, work, and social security.
-HRMI's metrics cover five out of six of these rights, with social security being the one that we have insufficient data on to measure independently.
-As resources permit, we would like to develop new measures to capture cultural rights as well.
+HRMI's scores cover five out of six of these rights, with social security being the one that we have insufficient data on to measure independently.
+As relevant data covering more countries become available, we would like to incorporate cultural rights as well.